Mid-American Collegiate Hockey Association

 The Mid-American Collegiate Hockey Association (MACHA) is an ACHA club hockey league comprising colleges and universities in the Midwest.

 Organizational structure

 The MACHA is made up of three divisions, Gold, Silver, and Bronze.
 The Gold Division is made up of ten members.
 The Silver Division is made up of 13 members and is split up into two conferences, the North and West.
 The Bronze Division is made up of five members.
 Each division conducts its own playoffs.
 Some schools field multiple teams in different conference divisions.

 Gold Division

-The Gold Division is made up of teams from the Central Region of ACHA Division 2.